-Chicken breasts, lightly sautéed and served with a sauce made with cream, white wine, and creme de cassis, a liqueur made from blackcurrants.
+Chicken with Creamy Cassis Sauce!
+Chicken breasts lightly sautéed and served with a sauce made with cream, white wine, and creme de cassis, a liqueur made from blackcurrants.

-- 4 boneless, skinless chicken breast halves (about 1 1/4 pounds)
+- 4 boneless, skinless chicken breast halves or cutlets (about 1 1/4 pounds)

 - 1/3 cup flour

 - 1/4 cup crème de cassis (or a teaspoon of Dijon)

 1 Dredge chicken: Rinse the chicken breasts and pat dry with paper towels.
 Dredge them in flour, shake off the excess flour and season with salt and pepper.

 2 Brown chicken on both sides: Heat oil in a large skillet on medium high.
 Place the chicken breasts in the skillet and cook, turning once, until both sides are golden brown and the chicken is just cooked through, about 10 minutes.

 Transfer the chicken to a platter, cover with foil to keep warm.